top of page

 Safe Disposal

-The medical waste disposal unit, when closed, lies flush to the machine.
-When open, The design, similar to a mailbox, isolates the disposal try from the waste storage unit, which is housed in the back of the station and accessible only by key.
+The medical waste disposal unit, when closed, lies flush with the machine.
+When open, the design, similar to a mailbox, isolates the disposal tray from the waste storage unit, which is housed in the back of the station and accessible only by key.

 Disposal Tray.jpg

-Illicit substances use is understudied, making it hard for states and the federal government to understand how to approach designing solutions.
-In response Loop anonymously collects results and provides a report to local governments.
+Illicit substance use is understudied, making it difficult for states and the federal government to understand how to design solutions.
+In response, Loop anonymously collects results and provides a report to local governments

 bottom of page